 Blog For Business: Using a blog for business is a great way to get your name out there.
 Not only can it improve your SEO rankings, but it can attract visitors to your website and turn them into leads.
 The benefits of creating a blog are many, and we’ll explore a few here.
 You’ll learn how to create an editorial calendar and set up a schedule for posting your blog.
-You’ll also learn about how to create an about page and an editorial calendar.
-How to Get Started With Blogger
+You’ll also learn how to create an “about” page and an editorial calendar.

 Create a blog strategy